ServiceNowDevProgram/SlackerBot/README.md

 * Check the Payload `x_snc_slackerbot_payload` table to make sure SN is receiving Slack messages
 * Check 'Outbound HTTP Requests' to make sure the bot is replying to the channel

-## Setting up GitHub to send changes to the /parsers folder to your ServiceNow Instance
+## Setting up the GitHub to ServiceNow integration

+The Parsers folder on [ServiceNowDevProgram/SlackerBot](https://github.com/ServiceNowDevProgram/SlackerBot/) is set up to send changes to the ServiceNow instance that @Slacker is hosted on (automatically, on every commit).
+To do this for your own fork and ServiceNow instance:

 * In your forked repository, click on the Actions tab
 * Click on "I understand" to activate workflows